Prof Erlick Pereira

 Clinical interests

-Mr Pereira is a consultant neurosurgeon at St George's University Hospitals NHS Foundation Trust.
-He has clinical interests in general neurosurgery including complex spine surgery and functional neurosurgery.
-He is an academic neurosurgeon and Senior Lecturer in Neurosurgery at St George’s, University of London.
-His research interests include deep brain stimulation, electrophysiology, neuroimaging, education and clinical trials.
-A full list of his publications can be found here.
+Prof Pereira is a Consultant Neurosurgeon at St George's.
+He has clinical interests in general neurosurgery including spine surgery and functional neurosurgery.
+He is an academic neurosurgeon and Professor of Neurosurgery at City St George’s, University of London.
+His research interests include deep brain stimulation, spinal cord stimulation and radiofrequency lesioning for movement disorders and pain including spinal cord injury and cancer pain.

 Professional profile

-Mr Pereira read natural sciences at Trinity College, Cambridge University where he ranked first for his MA(Hons) degree in experimental psychology before qualifying BM BCh from Somerville College, Oxford University.
-His neurosurgical training was undertaken at the John Radcliffe Hospital in Oxford.
+Prof Pereira read natural sciences at Trinity College, Cambridge University then medicine at Somerville College, Oxford University.
+His neurosurgical training was undertaken at the John Radcliffe Hospital in Oxford including fellowship training in functional neurosurgery.
 He gained FRCS(Neuro.Surg) from the Royal College of Surgeons of England in 2013 and is dual accredited in orthopaedic and neurosurgical complex spinal surgery having completed a one year orthopaedic fellowship at Guy’s and St Thomas’ Hospitals including minimally invasive spinal surgery.